Keep Flies at Bay with These 7 Natural Fly Repellents

 How does it work?
 Sunlight reflects off of the water and keeps flies from coming in.
 Plus, they can’t stand the smell of vodka.

-Here’s one repellent that never fails is vinegar.
+With vinegar you can make natural fly repellents that never fail.
 The antiseptic and bacteria-killing powers of vinegar will get rid of your flies.

 - 1/2 cup of vinegar (100 ml)